matrix-org/synapse/docs/workers.md

 The `^/_matrix/federation/v1/send/` endpoint must only be handled by a single instance.

+Note that the `worker_listeners.resources.name` needs to be set to `federation` for this worker.

 ### `synapse.app.federation_sender`

 Handles sending federation traffic to other servers.
 Doesn't handle any